 - allow a formal Stage Gate process to be followed including single or multiple approvals by review committee members;

 - allow project Sponsors and Owners to approve Scope Changes by simply approving from their Home Pages.

 - The item cannot be edited while waiting for approval (i.e. while an approval status is "Ready") - This ensures that the item submitted for approval is the same item viewed by the approver and that no changes have been made between the time the item was submitted and the time the item is reviewed.

-- The item cannot be edited after it has been approved - This ensures that the approved item is not altered after approval.
+- The item cannot be edited after it has been approved - This ensures that the approved item is not altered after the approval.
 This rule may not be required in the case of stage gate approvals, where the project is moved to the next phase but the project can still be edited until the project ends.

 - Approvals must be submitted in sequence - This rule will not be applicable if there is only one approval required or if approvals can be approved in parallel, but is specifically applicable to stage gate approvals.
 This rule ensures that approvals are submitted in the correct order (i.e. that the execution phase is not approved before the initiation phase).

 The 'Approval Administration' function allows PPO Administrators to override or correct approvals without going through the normal approvals process.
 Care should be taken when awarding this functionality to users as it will allow them to add, edit and delete approvals.

-When a user has access to administer approvals, they will see the Approvals entity from the projects menu:
+When a user has access to administer approvals, they will see the Approvals entity when hovering over the Projects menu.

-From here the user can drill through to an approval record and will see the following action menu and edit button:
+When on an Approval View page, the user will see the action menu and edit button:

 This action menu allows the administrator to delete the approval, add a new approval, view the approvals list or see the related item.
 The edit button allows the administrator to edit the approval record.

-We strongly recommend that users NOT add approvals manually, but rather contact the PPO Support Team for assistance on setting up an automated approvals process.
+We strongly recommend that users NOT add approvals manually, but rather contact the PPO Support Team for assistance in setting up an automated approvals process.